saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 - **38%** struggle with integration complexity across their tech stack
 - **42%** report that successful agent deployment requires access to 8+ data sources
 - **80%** cite data challenges (quality, access, governance) as obstacles to AI rollout
-- **54%** are moving agents from prototype to production in under 3 weeks—forcing speed over stability
+- **54%** are moving agents from prototype to production in under 3 weeks forcing speed over stability

 KPMG data shows what happens when infrastructure can't keep pace with deployment pressure: **82% of leaders expect risk management to be their biggest challenge** throughout 2025, with **64% specifically citing the quality of organizational data** as a barrier to agent success.[4]